junyuelin/cse15l-lab-reports/Lab_Report5.md

 2. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)
 3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
 4. At the end, all the information needed about the setup including:
--The file & directory structure needed
+- The file & directory structure needed
--The contents of each file before fixing the bug
+- The contents of each file before fixing the bug
--The full command line (or lines) you ran to trigger the bug -A description of what to edit to fix the bug
+- The full command line (or lines) you ran to trigger the bug
+- A description of what to edit to fix the bug

 **PART 2 - Reflection**